Jiggins/mu-cs401-f2015/lecture-02.md

 Try hard to get the correct answer - non-objective, this is what it used to be, they used rule of thumb.

 Perceptron is an early ML algorithm which fiddles with the dials to get the output correct for a given input.
-If you do this repeatedly for a data set you can prove then it will get the correct answer on all of them.
+If you do this repeatedly for a data set, you can prove then it will get the correct answer on all of them.

 Usually we have some error measure, usually a fraction of what it gets right, we'll call this E, we want this to be low.